Network organizational structure: Definition, best practices & examples

 Best practices for implementing a network organizational structure (1)

-The network organization’s fluid structure leads to a larger web of relationships.
-The clarity of accountability lines may diminish.
+The network organization’s fluid structure leads to a larger web of relationships, which may diminish the clarity of accountability lines.

 This could lead to a greater dependence on external vendors.
 These unpredictable factors can reduce the core company’s control over its operations.
 Thus, it is crucial to have best practices for implementation.